 to only 12 feet away (where we measured f8)

 then a mere 6 feet change in distance implied a massive 2 stops drop in light.

 But moving from 24 feet to 48 feet – a huge jump in distance,

 would mean the same drop in light levels … 2 stops.

-How it all adds up with bounce flash photography on location:
+How all this adds up with bounce flash photography on location

 In a real shooting situation, we might not get as technical as that.
 We just need an innate understanding of what is going on.
 The further our subject+background moves from the light source, the brighter our background will appear, relative to when our subject+background is much closer to the light source.